apigee-127/volos-connectors/volos-sqs/README.md

     $ vaultcli --verbose --value='{"region"; "myregion", "accessKeyId":"myaccesskeyid", "secretAccessKey": "mysecretaccesskey"}' my-vault-name
 ```

-Note that these are the same keys that are required in the plaintext version of the profile.
+> **Note:** These are the same keys that are required in the plaintext version of the profile.
 If this command completes successfully you will find two new files: `store.js` and `keys.js`.
 Place them in the root directory of the ``volos-sqs`` module.

 For more detailed usage of the `avault` module refer to the [Apigee Vault page on GitHub](https://github.com/apigee-127/avault).